 Generally, in February of each year, certain senior executives of the Company, including the Chief Executive Officer, prepare recommendations for annual cash incentives and long-term equity awards to be made to Company employees, other than the Chief Executive Officer, based on the performance of the employees and the Company during the past year.
 The recommendations made by the Chief Executive Officer and other senior executives to the Compensation Committee, which include detailed memoranda and tally sheets, take into consideration historical compensation, including base salaries, annual incentive compensation and long-term equity awards, performance of the Company as a whole, performance of the individual business unit for which the employee is responsible and performance of the individual employee.
-The Compensation Committee then meets to determine the long-term equity awards for each executive and to review and consider the recommendations prepared by the Company's senior executives in order to determine the recommendations that the Compensation Committee will make to the non-employee members of the Board of Directors with respect to the amount of annual cash incentives for each executive.
-The Compensation Committee makes compensation recommendations to the non-employee members of the Board of Directors regarding the compensation of the Chief Executive Officer without the input of any Company employees.
-The Compensation Committee can exercise its discretion in modifying any recommendations of the Company's senior executives.
+The Compensation Committee the long-term equity awards for each executive and to review and consider the recommendations prepared by the Company's senior executives in order to determine the long-term equity awards for each executive.
+The Compensation Committee makes compensation recommendations to the non-employee members of the Board of Directors with respect to the amount of annual cash incentives for each executive.
+The Compensation Committee makes compensation recommendations to the non-employee members of the Board of Directors with respect to the amount of annual exercise its discretion in modifying any recommendations of the Company's senior executives.